Fractional shares

 Canceling a pending fractional order

 The process for canceling a pending fractional order is no different from the standard process for canceling a pending order.
-However, there are a few cases in which you won’t be able to cancel a pending fractional order.
+However, you might not be able to cancel a pending fractional order in the following situations:

-During a trading halt: Trading on a particular security or in the market as a whole can be halted for a variety of reasons.
+• During a trading halt.
+Trading on a particular security or in the market as a whole can be halted for a variety of reasons.
 If a particular security or the market overall is experiencing a trading halt, you’ll have the option to cancel pending fractional orders, but the cancel requests won’t be processed until the halt is lifted.
-These halts are not Robinhood’s decision and the timing of them is beyond our control.
+These halts aren't Robinhood’s decision and the timing of them is beyond our control.

-If the order has been routed to a market center, but a trading halt goes into effect before the order executes: At that point you would not be able to cancel your fractional order.
-The order would then execute once the halt is lifted.
+• A trading halt starts before an order executes.
+If a fractional order is routed to a market center, and then a trading halt goes into effect before the order executes.
+You won't be able to cancel the order, which will execute once the halt is lifted.

-Between 9:20-9:30 AM ET: If you placed a fractional order outside of trading hours and you want to cancel it prior to market open, you must do this before 9:20 AM ET.
-You can’t cancel fractional orders between 9:20-9:30 AM ET because it is too close to market open.
+• Outside market hours.
+If you want to cancel a fractional order that’s scheduled to execute during market hours, you must do so before 9:20 AM ET.
+You can’t cancel these orders between 9:20-9:30 AM ET because it’s too close to market open.

 If a stock experiences a forward stock split, you’ll receive the relevant amount of fractional shares.
 For example, if you own 2.5 shares of MEOW valued at $10 per share, and MEOW experiences a 2 for 1 (2:1) forward stock split, you’ll now own 5 shares valued at $5 per share.